 Choose an outsourcing partner that has a presence in the European Union.
-It will add more certainty about the security of the services your partner provides.
-Also, it will help you make sure that GDPR compliance and data privacy exist not only on paper but also in action.
+It will give you more certainty about the security of the services your partner provides.
+Also, it will help you make sure that GDPR compliance and data privacy exist not only on paper but also in practice.

 2. Is a company GDPR-compliant?

-Check the privacy and data protection policy of your partner.
-Deeply analyze the third parties that have access to the company’s data.
-In case you have some doubts, discuss the issues in advance.
+Check the privacy and data protection policy of the vendor.
+Check the list of the third parties that have access to the company’s data.
+In case you have some security doubts, discuss the issues in advance.
 Sometimes, it is even better to outline controversial points in the agreement or contract.

 3. What strategy for information security does it have?